equivalent/scrapbook2/archive/blogs/2014-05-mail-interceptor-for-different-environments.md

 > do Rails mailer interceptor then in the "Copy Paste solution" at the
 > bottom of this article you will find what you looking for.

-Imagine you are configuring several Rails environments.

-* production should send emails as usual
-* staging should never ever send emails to real address, but to product-manager email address
-* devel should never deliver email
-* test should never deliver email

 There is already good examples out there how you can create mail interceptors (e.g.: [RailsCasts no 206.](http://railscasts.com/episodes/206-action-mailer-in-rails-3))